x1-labs/tachyon/docs/src/operations/setup-a-validator.md

 solana-cli 1.14.17 (src:b29a37cf; feat:3488713414)
 ```

-Now, run the following command to verify that the agave-validator binary is
+Now, run the following command to verify that the tachyon-validator binary is
 installed:

 ```
-agave-validator --version
+tachyon-validator --version
 ```

 You should see an output that looks similar to this (note your version number
 may be higher):

 ```
-agave-validator 2.3.1 (src:e3eca4c1; feat:3640012085, client:Agave)
+tachyon-validator 2.3.1 (src:e3eca4c1; feat:3640012085, client:Agave)
 ```

 Once you have successfully installed the cli and validator binary, the next step is to change your